akmalwesb/ATP1.0-Laravel/README.md

 That's it!
 You have successfully cloned a repository from GitHub and have a local copy of the repository on your machine.

-		git commit -am "By typing this command I am saving a collection of saved files."

-- This is great because now we can roll back to old versions of files without having to retype.
-Aka "source control".
-- However, wouldn't it be great if we could further save milestones in the cloud?
-	- Aka milestones of milestones of milestones.
-		- Github -> Git -> Save
-- Github is two things:
-	- git, in the cloud
-	- a social network around source code
-- All you need to do to push to Github:

-		git push origin master

-- Now one could "clone" that repository on another computer and not just get the latest code but the complete revision history on another computer.

 ## Contributing